Spam

 Antivirus software is another key tool in the fight against spam.
 It can detect and remove malware that may be delivered via spam.
 Most antivirus software uses signature-based detection, where it compares files on the user’s device to a database of known malware signatures.
 Some antivirus software also uses heuristic analysis, where it looks for behaviors or characteristics that are typical of malware.

-While technical solutions are important, they are not enough on their own.
+While technical solutions are important, they are not enough on their own in the fight against spam.
 Education and awareness are also crucial in the fight against spam.
 Users need to be taught how to recognize and avoid spam.
 This includes learning to be skeptical of unsolicited emails, especially those that ask for sensitive information or urge the user to take immediate action.

 Education and awareness campaigns can take many forms, from online tutorials and webinars, to posters and flyers.
 They should cover a range of topics, including the different types of spam, the threats associated with spam, and the steps users can take to protect themselves from spam.